elsonwx/https_website_easy_install/README.md

 ### Issues

-#### Error: create the http website failed,please view the issue of github doc
+#### Check List

+- Port 80 and port 443 has been allowed in your server's filewall rule.
+- Your linux server has python environment(some cloud platform has no python preinstalled,e.g. aws ec2)

-SELinux cause the nginx 403 error
+#### SELinux cause the nginx 403 error

 The SELinux mode may be opened in centos/redhat 6.6 and later,you will fail in the first step to establish a http website.You can check whether the SELinux is enabled in your server through execute `sestatus -v` command.this error can be solved by closing the SELinux simply,you can close the SELinux and restart your server